Jill Esmond: Later years

 Esmond starred in the Broadway production of Emlyn Williams' play The Morning Star in 1942, a production which featured the acting debut of Gregory Peck.
 Her acting appearances grew more sporadic with the passage of time, and she made her final film appearance in 1955, around the time she made her two appearances as Eleanor of Aquitaine in the TV series The Adventures of Robin Hood.

 Personal life

 Esmond was married to Olivier between 1930 and 1940; they had one son, Tarquin Olivier (born 21 August 1936).
-During their marriage, Olivier had affairs with Ann Todd and Vivien Leigh, the latter to whom he was married from 1940 to 1960.
+During their marriage, Olivier had affairs with Ann Todd and Vivien Leigh; he was married to the latter (Leigh) from 1940 to 1960.
 Olivier later said that "I couldn't help myself with Vivien.
 No man could.
 I hated myself for cheating on Jill, but then I had cheated before, but this was something different.
 This wasn't just out of lust.
 This was love that I really didn't ask for but was drawn into."